Contents

 XT I very deep, best for euphonium, depth of Schilke 51D but bigger sound

-XT J very deep, for euphonium, or doubling on bass trb, depth of Bach 1½G
+XT J very deep, for euphonium, or doubling on bass trb, (limited availability)

 Small shanks: (for small tenors, altos, and small shank euphoniums)